w3c/wpsig/spc-psd2.md

 # Using SPC to fulfill PSD2 Requirements for SCA and Dynamic Linking

 Status: This is a draft document without consensus.
 The Editor hopes that the Web Payment Security Interest Group will develop this document and publish an Interest Group Note.

+Note: This document has not been updated in light of the evolution of passkeys.

 Questions?
 Ian Jacobs &lt;ij@w3.org>.

 [Secure Payment Confirmation
 (SPC)](https://github.com/w3c/secure-payment-confirmation) is a new (draft)